chilhaps/vimms-downloader-ex/README.md

 ## Description

-This is a simple script to download all the files you want from Vimm's Lair.
-It uses the `requests` library to make HTTP requests and `BeautifulSoup` to parse HTML.
+This is a simple script to download and extract files from Vimm's Lair.
+It uses the `requests` library to make HTTP requests, `BeautifulSoup` to parse HTML, and `Selenium` to handle JavaScript content.
 The script downloads all the files from the specified page and saves them to a local directory.
 It also extracts them to a specified directory to avoid duplicates.

 ## Requirements